tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

 # print out which weapon they chose
 print( f"You chose {weapon}.")
 ```

-Press the Play Button, and you should see the question print out, along with the options.
-Click in the TERMINAL area and try typing A then enter to see what happens!
+Press the Play button, and you should see the question print out, along with the options.
+Click in the TERMINAL area and try typing A then “enter” to see what happens.

 <img width="960" alt="quizweapon" src="https://user-images.githubusercontent.com/12758612/87186135-d2c5fa00-c29f-11ea-8db7-a0e58bed61d0.png">